mrmierzejewski/hugo-theme-console/exampleSite/content/posts/what-is-hugo/index.md

 The installation of Go should take only a few minutes.
 You have more than one option to get Go up and running on your machine.

-If you are having trouble following the installation guides for Go, check out [Go Bootcamp, which contains setups for every platform][gobootcamp] or reach out to the Hugo community in the [Hugo Discussion Forums][forums].
+If you are having trouble following the installation guides for Go, check out Go Bootcamp, which contains setups for every platform  or reach out to the Hugo community in the Hugo Discussion Forums.

 ### Install Go From Source

-[Download the latest stable version of Go][godl] and follow the official [Go installation guide][goinstall].
+Download the latest stable version of Go and follow the official Go installation guide.

 Once you're finished installing Go, let's confirm everything is working correctly.
 Open a terminal---or command line under Windows--and type the following: